 - Students who qualify are informed to register at the new student’s conference and can pick up an application from the administrative assistance of the Department of Mathematical Sciences.

-Requirement to Remain in Good Standing in the Program
+The requirement to Remain in Good Standing in the Mathematics Program

-- Maintain at least 3.3 GPA in Mathematics and at least 3.6 Cumulative GPA
+- Maintain at least a 3.3 GPA in Mathematics and at least a 3.6 Cumulative GPA

-- Student can be reinstated after qualifying and registering again.
+- Students can be reinstated after qualifying and registering again.

 - Students must take at least four honored courses 3000-level and above.

-- Students must work on a research project under the guidance of faculty mentor.
+- Students must work on a research project under the guidance of a faculty mentor.

 - Student must meet the following GPA requirements:

 - A cumulative grade point average of at least 3.6